About This Project

 Using the database, you can search for businesses, individuals and foreign governments with known ties to the First Family through business dealings or financial connections.

 Users can search by business name and family member to read a summary description of the potential conflict and to find out its status (active or resolved).
 News stories related to many of the potential conflicts are catalogued.
 When available, each business entity’s ownership structure is outlined.
+(Please see the methodology page for more details about how the database is compiled.)

 The core of the database was compiled from public records: mandatory financial disclosures submitted to the Office of Government Ethics by President Trump, his daughter Ivanka Trump and his son-in-law Jared Kushner.
 Since the passage of the Ethics in Government Act in the wake of President Nixon’s Watergate scandal, all senior government officials have been required to disclose their financial interests publicly in this way.
 This applies to President Trump, as well as his daughter and son-in-law, both of whom hold senior adviser positions in the White House.